dylanljones/ftmplt/README.md

 > Simple string parsing and formatting using Python's format strings

-This project is similar to [parse], but emphasises on format strings that are both parsable and formattable.
+This project is similar to [parse], but emphasizes on format strings that are both parsable and formattable.
 This means only format specifiers that are both valid for parsing and formatting are supported.
 It was originally developed to parse and format input and output files for various computational physics libraries.